 The temporomandibular joints, called TMJ, are the joints and muscles that make it possible to open and close your mouth.
-Located on each side of the head, your TMJ work together when you chew, speak, or swallow.
+Located on each side of the head, these joints work together when you chew, speak, or swallow.
 They include muscles, ligaments, and jawbones.
 They also control the lower jaw (mandible) as it moves forward, backward, and sideways.

 Each TMJ has a disc between the ball and socket.
 The disc cushions the load while enabling the jaw to open widely, rotate, or glide.
-Any problem that prevents this complex system of muscles, ligaments, discs, and bones from working properly may result in a painful TMJ disorder.
+Any problem that prevents this complex system of muscles, ligaments, discs, and bones from working properly may result in a painful disorder.

 Many people experience TMJ.
 It affects more women than men.
-While TMJ pain can be treated using various do-it-yourself methods, you’ll need to see a dentist if the condition is severe.
+While pain can be treated using various do-it-yourself methods, you’ll need to see a dentist if the condition is severe.
 At Broadway Dental Excellence, we’re here to help you get relief!

 TMJ is most commonly caused by stress.
 Stress causes the patient to clench the teeth together, usually at night unconsciously.
 The pressure the clenching causes breaks down the joint’s cartilage and overstimulates the facial muscles associated with opening and closing the mouth.
 TMJ can also be caused by tooth or jaw alignment, arthritis, dislocation, or injury.

 You may experience some or all of the following symptoms: